 Dr. Sawyer founded Dermatology & Laser of Alabama in 2006 with a desire to represent the latest, most effective options in cosmetic dermatology.
 The aesthetic market can be overwhelming to today’s patient.
 Her goal has always been helping patients navigate to make the best personalized choices.

 Dr. Sawyer has been the top injector of Botox and soft tissue filler in Alabama since 2009, and oversees the largest collection of laser devices in the state.
 She has earned a reputation for providing natural-looking results while guiding patients to simply be the best version of themselves.

-She has been married for 12 years and has 2 sons, Wyatt (11) and Will (10).
+She has been married since 2006 and has 2 sons, Wyatt (’07) and Will (’09).
 Their favorite family hobby is wakesurfing during the summer (in full sun-protective clothing, of course).

 She also enjoys traveling out west and studying integrative and alternative medical therapies.